 |Time Posted||Updated Information|

-· Today’s restrictions mean that no open fires are allowed, no open camp or cooking fires, only “contained’ open fires such as those in camp stoves and grills using gas or pressurized liquid or those in permanently constructed, stationary, metal or masonry fireplaces such as those fireplaces located in campgrounds and masonry or metal fire pits.
+Today’s extension of the opening burning restrictions means that no open fires are allowed, no open camp or cooking fires, only “contained’ open fires such as those in camp stoves and grills using gas or pressurized liquid or those in permanently constructed, stationary, metal or masonry fireplaces such as those located in campgrounds and masonry or metal permanent fire pits.

 - It is okay to operate combustion engines with spark arresting devices, properly installed and in working order.